 Since starting in 2006, the Twitter search bar has evolved into a helpful research tool.
 Now allowing for general keyword search as opposed to only hashtags, you can add a combination of keywords that fits your business and find top tweets and accounts that match.
 Get creative with the keywords you use.
 For example, instead of searching “leadership” type in “succession planning” or “leadership training” to receive more accurate results.
 Don’t forget the Advanced Search option as well, where you can add negative keywords/phrases, locations, language, account mentions, date range and positive or negative tone.

-Topsy is also a valuable tool for you to search for keywords within a tweet.
-It also allows you to see tweet volume in the past 30 days to better judge what keywords are commonly used.
+BrandMentions is also a valuable tool for you to search for company names or keywords across social media, including Twitter.
+It allows you to search over the past day, week, or month.

 Influencers and their followers